blyons3/Modern-Java-In-Action/java/README.md

 Alternatively you can compile the files manually inside the directory src/main/java

-You can also import the project in your favorite IDE:
+You can also import the project into your favorite IDE:

 * In IntelliJ use "File->Open" menu and navigate to the folder where the project resides.
   Set the Sources root to the src/main/java folder.
 Note: this is not standard, but intelliJ will be happier